Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

     GitHub Actions will only be a ✔ if the Python source code and technical writing in the GitHub repository pass all of both the GatorGrader checks and any additional checks.

+### Web Design Portfolio

+Since the web design portfolio is an independent student-driven initiative, the course instructor will assess it through a series of design meetings during the in-person classroom session for your team.
+You will give a demonstration of your mobile-ready website and receive a checkmark grade if it is clear that you made progress since the last demonstration and there is evidence that certain web site components are working according to their specification.
+Upon submission of your web design portfolio at the end of the semester, you will receive a percentage grade that will reflect the completion, overall quality, and deployment status of your web site.
+The percentage grade will also reflect the quality of the technical writing in your reflection document that describes your web design process and critiques the overall quality of your mobile-ready web site.

 ## Assessment Delivery